 Clients force translation companies to lower their prices and they always happen to have a cheaper supplier that they are willing to choose if the price is not matched.
 On the other hand, when I ask about how companies differentiate from their competitors, in most cases it is by ”best quality at the best price”.
 It’s a vicious circle.
 Your clients expect great quality most of the time and none of your competitors offer poor quality.
 So, this cannot be the only differentiator.
 At the same time, there will always be someone offering their services for less.
 Competing on prices may hardly be the best long-term strategy.

-There are other differentiators that may win you new clients.
-It may be low business risk, your ability to handle specialised texts or formats, specialisation in a specific field, or short deadlines.
+There are other differentiators that may win you, new clients.
+It may be a low business risk, your ability to handle specialized texts or formats, specialization in a specific field, or short deadlines.
 With clients sending more and more rush jobs, short deadlines have become the crucial component of the winning offer.

 1. Use automated vendor selection

 Finding vendors who are available to start a translation or proofreading immediately always takes a lot of time.
 Project managers spend many hours every week contacting translators to find the ones that can take on a new assignment.
 Not only do they lose time, but their work also costs real money.
 So when a project is very small, this task consumes virtually the entire project margin.
 To win, you need to automate vendor selection with an automatic availability check and predefined vendor selection rules.
 That way you will surely start the project much faster, which is the first step to a quick delivery.

 Would you agree that delivering a completed project is a great opportunity to develop your relationship with the client and ask for new business?
 Of course!
 At the same time, if it is the deadline that counts most for your client, you have to act accordingly.
 Your system could inform the client when the project workflow is finished and the files are available at a given link or location.
 The system will always deliver a project faster than a project manager, because the system is always working, always has time and sends information within seconds.